meltano/handbook/src/_company/strategy.md

 KPI Goal tracking occurs in GitLab issues, with links to related Objectives and Initiatives via linked issues and/or via GitLab labels.
 The list of KRs is public and listed below under each OKR definition, including links to the GitLab issues with additional information.

-### Tracking OKRs in Gitlab
+### Tracking OKRs in GitHub

-We track OKRs in GitLab as labels, using the format `OKR: Short Description`.
+We track OKRs in GitHub as labels, using the format `OKR: Short Description`.

 ### Tracking related Initiatives in Gitlab

-Initiatives impacting the OKR are tracked in GitLab and should be tagged with a label which associates the issue with the OKR it is targeted to help us achieve.
+Initiatives impacting the OKR are tracked in GitHub and should be tagged with a label which associates the issue with the OKR it is targeted to help us achieve.

 Note: